isomerpages/moe-blangahrisepri/_for-parents/P1 Orientation for 2023 Cohort.md

 <label for="accordion5">School Bus Service Provider</label>
 <div>
 <p><strong>DKJ</strong></p>
-<p>Kindly scan the QR code or click&nbsp;<a href="https://forms.gle/SykpTzg4FV7Nisnh7"><strong>here</strong></a>&nbsp;to enroll your kid for our school bus service in year 2022.
-Our friendly staff will contact you in the beginning of Dec 2021 for sharing the transport information in year 2022 with you.
+<p>Kindly scan or click&nbsp;<strong><a href="https://forms.gle/b6LvkFbpy5nT1Ls3A">here</a></strong>&nbsp;to enroll your kid for our school bus service in year 2023.
+Our friendly staff will contact you in the beginning of December 2022 for sharing the transport information in year 2023 with you.
 Stay safe!</p>
 </div>
 </li>
 <li>
 <input type="checkbox" id="accordion6">
  <label for="accordion6">Student Care Centre</label>
 <div>
-<p>NASCANS Pte Ltd is the&nbsp;SCC operator in BRPS.</p>
+<p>NASCANS Pte Ltd which has been in operations for over a decade, is the operator in SCGS.</p>
-<p>Our mission is&nbsp;to help children develop positive, healthy thinking habits and leadership skills, and to build strength of&nbsp;character through fun learning activities.
-We work closely with the school and parents to provide&nbsp;homework supervision, quality enrichment and character development programmes to help develop&nbsp;students holistically in the after-school hours.</p>
+<p>Our mission is to help children develop positive, healthy thinking habits and leadership skills, and to build strength of</p>
+<p>character through fun learning activities.
+We work closely with the school and parents to provide</p>
+<p>homework supervision, quality enrichment and character development programmes to help develop</p>
+<p>students holistically in the after-school hours.</p>
-<p>Kindly note that due to the limited vacancies, priority will be given to students under MOE Financial&nbsp;Assistance Scheme (FAS) and students without adequate home support after school hours.</p>
+<p>Kindly note that due to the limited vacancies, priority will be given to students under MOE Financial</p>
+<p>Assistance Scheme (FAS) and students without adequate home support after school hours.</p>
-<p>If you would like to place your child in NASCANS @ Blangah Rise Student Care Centre in 2022, please&nbsp;complete the link below by 21 Nov 2021.</p>
+<p>If you would like to place your child in NASCANS @ Blangah Rise Student Care Centre in 2023, please</p>
+<p>complete the link below by 30 November 2022.</p>
-<p>Click&nbsp;<strong><a href="https://v2.taidii.com/enquiry/publicec/nascans/?center=36oYBncS9pVYK9idoOp2utFmFUZM7xdJBmRFLzQ7S9M=">here</a></strong>&nbsp;to register your interest.&nbsp;</p>
+<p>Click&nbsp;<strong><a href="https://v2.taidii.com/enquiry/publicec/nascans/?center=36oYBncS9pVYK9idoOp2utFmFUZM7xdJBmRFLzQ7S9M=">here</a>&nbsp;</strong>to register your interest.</p>
-<p>Parents will be informed of the application results by 10 Dec 2021.</p>
+<p>Parents will be informed of the application results by 1 Dec 2022, Friday.</p>
 <p>Should you have any enquiries, do reach us at brscc@nascans.com or 9459 6376.</p>
 </div>
 </li>